beginning in 1807 when Lambert was a member of Congress

 Samuel Currie.
 Samuel Currie/Curry, born in Pennsylvania, was the son of Laughlin Curry and Margaret Barber.
 The Laughlin Currie family was living for a time near the Barbers on Lambertville-Headquarters Road.
 Samuel Currie was a nephew of John Lambert’s wife Susannah Barber.
 He was also the brother of Robert Curry who partnered with Mahlon Cooper to run the mill at Raven Rock.
 In 1805, Samuel Curry and his brother-in-law Nathaniel Shewell gave a mortgage to the cash-strapped Cooper and Curry.
 By then, Samuel Curry was living in New Britain, Bucks Co., where he was counted in the census of 1800.
 By 1850, there was a Samuel Curry, age 81, born about 1769, living at Mt.
 Pleasant, Washington Co., Pennsylvania, with wife Mary.

-For more information, visit A Lambert Glossary of Names.
+For more information, visit A Lambert Glossary of Names and The Lambert Family Tree.